tezza1971/webform-presets/chromium/README.md

 2. Navigate to any website with a form
 3. Click the extension icon and set a master password
 4. Fill out some fields in the form
-5. Right-click on a form field → "Webform Presets" → "Save Webform Preset"
+5. Right-click on a form field → "NDX Webform Presets" → "Save Webform Preset"
 6. Name your preset and click Save
 7. Clear the form and right-click on a form field again
 8. Select a preset from the context menu to fill the form